Singapore to New York · the longest flight

 Twelve to thirteen hours.
 New York is twelve to thirteen hours behind Singapore depending on daylight saving time.
 The flight is so long you essentially arrive on the same evening as you departed by the destination clock.

-Should I sleep on the Singapore to New York flight?
+Will I sleep on the Singapore to New York flight?

 Yes, but front-loaded.
 One single seven-hour sleep block early in the flight.
 Decline the first meal.
 After waking, stay active for the back half: eat both meals you skipped, walk often, films.
 Don't split sleep; the quality is worse and you'll arrive groggy.